amartyasd/amartyasd.github.io/_pages/cv.md

 Experience
 ======
 * Directed Reading Project [Summer 2022] (Advisor: - [Dr Ulrik Buchholtz](https://ulrikbuchholtz.dk/) , University of Nottingham)
-The goal of the project was understanding the use of the formal language of HoTT to reason internally to (∞, 1)-topoi following work by Mike Shulman.
+The goal of the project was to understand the use of the formal language of HoTT to reason internally to (∞1)-topoi, following work by Mike Shulman.
 I specifically was interested in non-presentable cases, to be specific, in elementary (∞, 1)-topoi semantics of HoTT.
 I read Mike Shulman's paper "[All (∞,1)-toposes have strict univalent universes](https://arxiv.org/pdf/1904.07004.pdf) " and Nima Rasekh's paper "[FILTER QUOTIENTS AND NON-PRESENTABLE (∞, 1)-TOPOSES](https://arxiv.org/pdf/2001.10088.pdf)", majorly apart from Emily's excellent survey paper "[ON THE ∞-TOPOS SEMANTICS OF HOMOTOPY TYPE THEORY](https://emilyriehl.github.io/files/semantics.pdf).
-I used Cisinski's Higher Categories and Homotopical Algebra, Riehl's Categorical Homotopy Theory, and Rezk's Higher Topos theory notes as textbooks.
+I used Cisinski's Higher Categories and Homotopical Algebra, Riehl's Categorical Homotopy Theory, and Rezk's Higher Topos Theory notes as textbooks.
-Towards the end of the project I got interested in Realizablity Models of HoTT, and am currently working on a Higher Realizability model of HoTT, which is work in progress.
+Towards the end of the project, I got interested in Realisability Models of HoTT, and am currently working on a Higher Realizability model of HoTT, which is a work in progress.

 * Directed Reading Project [Fall 2022]
 In fall 2022, I worked on a project on 'Generalised Thom spectra' as part of [Twoples](https://sites.google.com/view/twoples/about) mentorship program with [Julius Frank](https://sites.google.com/view/julius-frank/).
 I primarily worked with [Schwede's notes](https://www.math.uni-bonn.de/people/schwede/equivariant.pdf), Adam's blue book, Barnes-Roitzheim's book for the elementary stuff, and the [Ando-Blumberg-Gepner-Hopkins-Rezk paper](https://arxiv.org/abs/1403.4325).
-To be more specific I worked with Ando-Blumberg-Gepner-Hopkins-Lurie's geometric R-module Thom spectra, and did some Algebraic K-theory and THH calculations.
-The list of goals of the project was pretty long which is why there are aspects of this project that we still like to talk and think about.
+To be more specific, I worked with Ando-Blumberg-Gepner-Hopkins-Lurie's geometric R-module Thom spectra, and did some Algebraic K-theory and THH calculations.
+The list of goals of the project was pretty long, which is why there are aspects of this project that we still like to talk and think about.

 * Summer project 2023:
-I'm working on a project trying to unravel more evidence of the conjectured redshift phenomena for Algebraic Mahowald invariant.
+I'm working on a project, trying to unravel more evidence of the conjectured redshift phenomena for the Algebraic Mahowald invariant.
 My mentor for this project is [J.D.Quigley](https://quigleyjd.github.io/).

 Other Activities
 ======